 At the University of Michigan, Bram was able to strengthen his interests in theory and Latin American literature.
 Comparative Literature, he explains, helped him develop the theoretical questions that he would then ask in relation to the Latin American literature.
 He considers Anton Shammas’ “spectacular” course on translation theory as fundamental to his graduate studies; so much so that Shammas sat on his committee.
 Aside from the Department’s strength in theory, Bram also emphasizes the Department’s flexibility as one of its strong suits.
 In this respect, he was able to work with professors in Romance Languages and Literatures and Comparative Literature.
 As he puts it, the Department’s curriculum offered him “a remarkably open way to facilitate research.”

-Bram cites several other resources as vital to his success as graduate student and scholar.
+Bram cites the Rackham Merit Fellowship as vital to his success as graduate student, scholar, and teacher.
 The Rackham Merit Fellowship allowed him to strike a balance between research, coursework, and teaching.
 “I would not have been able to do it without it,” he affirms, adding that he found support in the intellectual community of RMF students.
 Aside from the RMF, he was excited for the resources offered by the Sweetland Writing Center and the Hatcher Graduate Library.